 :featureType = "profile";

 The pressure(o), temperature(o), and humidity(o) data are associated with the coordinate values time(i), z(o), lat(i), and lon(i), where i indicates which profile.
-The flat dimension (obs) may be the unlimited dimension or not.
+The sample dimension (obs) may be the unlimited dimension or not.
 The profile index variable (parentIndex) is identified by having an attribute with name of "instance_dimension" whose value is the profile dimension name.
-It must have the flat dimension as its single dimension, and must be type integer.
+It must have the sample dimension as its single dimension, and must be type integer.
 Each value in the profile index variable is the zero-based profile index that the element belongs to.
 The elements are associated with the profiles using the same algorithm as in A9.2.5.

 A9.4 Annotated examples: Trajectory Data